 KEY TAKEAWAY

 The best mountain bike shock pump overall is the Lezyne Shock Drive Pump.
 It is considered the best shock pump among riders worldwide thanks to its build quality, ergonomics, and reliability.
-However, RockShox High Pressure is better if you need to inflate pressures above 400 PSI.
+However, RockShox High Pressure is better if you need to inflate to pressures above 400 PSI.
 It can inflate up to 600 PSI!
-If you want a more budget option, check out Pro Bike Tool Shock Pump.
+If you want a more budget-friendly option, check out Pro Bike Tool Shock Pump.

 What Are the Best Shock Pumps?